PostHog/posthog.com/contents/handbook/strategy/overview.md

 * _Mid-market_: focus on acquiring more high quality Mid-market customers (who may start using for free) over big ticket contracts, so we can get better feedback and learn faster.

+**Product, Website and Docs vs. GTM spending**

+* _Product, Website and Docs_: focus on investing as much as we can into the experience we offer people who hear about us.
+This drives word of mouth growth, which is compounding, scales forever and gets us into a monopoly position - since it saves energy and money that we can reinvest into the product, website and docs.

 **Integrations vs one-stop-shop**

-* _One-stop-shop_: build all the things directly into PostHog if possible.
-This means customers don't have to buy another product or integrate with anything else.
-We are wide enough now to pull this off.
+* _One-stop-shop_: build all the things directly into PostHog if reasonable.
+This means customers don't have to buy another product or integrate with anything else, so we acquire all of their SaaS spending and can scale the product faster.

 **Self-hosted vs. Cloud**

-* _Cloud_: If customers can use cloud, encourage them to use cloud.
+* _Cloud_: If customers can use cloud, encourage them heavily to use cloud because it's then a better user experience (easier and cheaper).
 Maintain a self-hosted version and migration path, but don't push it.
 We are the most flexible solution, which enables growth.
 We offer a generous free cloud tier so we can become ubiquitous without the cost/hassle of self-hosting.

 **Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs. adapt to it**